ashashev/go-generics-example/README.md

 }
 ```

-And two specific implementations for slice of ints and slice of strings:
+And below, two specific implementations for slice of ints and slice of strings:
 ```golang
 func SliceContainsString(haystack []string, needle string) bool {
 	for i := range haystack {